ibexa/documentation-user/docs/personalization/recommendation_models.md

     If you do not want to group recommendations based on a certain attribute, remove the attribute parameter from the request.
     The submodel is then omitted.

+## Segments

+Segments allow to get personalized content suitable for particular users groups.
+They use data gathered with segments and deliver recommendations to particular user groups.
+They compute models based on segment attribute factor.
+Information with user segment are provided in each event which comes from the tracking script.

+To configure the segments settings, go the **Models** section.
+Select respective model and click the **Edit** icon.

+The **Segments** list generates automatically
+The **Segments** section contains a list of

+- the scope
+- period
+- **Elements** - all what has been clicked, events with segments, the available segments, active and inactive elements

+Cannot be reused, a unique group, used only once